Border reivers: The Battle of Flodden

-Heyday (1513-1603)
+The Heyday (1513–1603)

 The last hundred years is often regarded as the heyday of the Border reivers, characterised by persistent raiding, feuding, and lawlessness perhaps the worst the Borders had seen.
-However, while this period, especially its later decades is the best recorded, with the most surviving sources, this does not necessarily mean it was the most severe.
+However, while the 16th century, especially its later decades is the best recorded, with the most surviving sources, this does not necessarily mean it was the most severe.

 It was the period we see the end of the liberties of Redesdale and the end of the Debatable Land.
 The era also saw the end of the militarised border.
 The Union of the Crowns in 1603, when James VI of Scotland succeeded to the English throne as James I, marked the end of centuries of conflict between the two kingdoms.

 After Flodden

 Almost immediately after the Battle of Flodden, riders from Scotland launched raids, burning four towns in England.
 In response, Dacre led punitive judicial raids, devastating towns such as Annan and razing villages and buildings across Teviotdale, Liddesdale, and Ewesdale, while seizing 4,000 head of cattle.
+In 1517, the cloister of Kelso Abbey lacked a roof after raiders stripped it of its lead.
+Such attacks were not limited to cross-border incursions; in a 1528 letter, the English Earl of Northumberland reported that the Scottish surname heidsman Sym Armstrong had openly boasted of having "laid down", meaning entirely demolished, thirty parish churches inside Scotland.

 Dacre, reportedly acting under the direction of Cardinal Wolsey and King Henry VIII, paid Scottish surnames to conduct raids into Scotland while simultaneously entertaining factions opposed to the Angus regency.
 Far from attempting to control the Borders, Dacre was orchestrating chaos to undermine Scottish stability.
 Ironically, a joint Maxwell-Irvine force of 400 men raided the Debatable Land and lifted 700 cattle from his tenants.
 When Dacre lodged a complaint, the Maxwell heidsman reportedly replied that the cattle had been taken "orderly, according to the customs of the Borders."